 Capture to Print Masterclass Workshop: Our Long Exposure Masterclass is designed to perfect the techniques of long exposure, high dynamic range (HDR) and fine art black and white photography; with dedicated tuition sessions and notes on these subjects.
-The workshop concludes with a processing session and printing a 17x22" fine art print of one of your images using the latest Epson SC-P800 printer.
+The workshop concludes with a processing printing two of your best images as 16x22" fine art prints using the latest Epson SC-P800 printer.
 We will also have a number of Benro filters kits along with some additional Nikon cameras & lenses available for shared use during the workshop to help you capture some stunning long exposure photographs.

-- Day 1 - Auckland - Hahei
+Day 1 - Auckland - Hahei

-- Day 2 - Hahei and Surrounds
+Day 2 - Hahei and Surrounds

-- Day 3 - Thames and Surrounds
+Day 3 - Thames and Surrounds

-- Day 4 - Hahei - Auckland
+Day 4 - Hahei - Auckland

 Another early morning sunrise allows you to hone your field technique and capture some more of the areas stunning beaches.
 After breakfast, we will then use the hotel's conference room for an in-depth post-production session covering the processing of long exposure, black and white images and merging HDR shots.
-We will help you process your best image from the workshop and produce a finished 17x22" fine art print to take home.
-In the afternoon, we drive back to Auckland to meet connecting flights to main centres.
+We will help you process your best image from the workshop and produce a finished 16x22" fine art print to take home.
+In the afternoon, we drive back to Auckland to meet connecting flights to the main centres.

 We will meet the group at Auckland Airport at the start of the workshop and provide transport to the whole workshop and return you to Auckland at the end of the workshop.

-Our workshops focus on how to use your camera, not your type of camera.
+Camera Equipment: Our workshops focus on how to use your camera, not your type of camera.
 A basic list of recommended camera equipment can be found hereClothing: A list of recommended clothing to wear on the workshop can be found here

-- Booking & Payment
+Booking & Payment

 A non-refundable deposit of NZD$400.00 is required to reserve your space for the workshop.
-The remaining balance is due 14 days prior to the start of the workshop.
-You may pay in full at time of booking, the balance (minus the deposit) will remain fully refundable until 14 days before the workshop.
+The remaining balance is due 30 days prior to the start of the workshop.
+You may pay in full at time of booking, the balance (minus the deposit) will remain fully refundable until 30 days before the workshop.

 Booking and Cancellation Policy: Please click here for our booking and cancellation policy.